Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: An Informal Analysis Framework and Reshuffled Proximal Point Method

-As already mentioned, the so-called sufficient decrease property is a typical ingredient of the standard KL analysis framework.
+As mentioned, the sufficient decrease property is a ubiquitous ingredient of the standard KL analysis framework.
 With the help of this algorithmic property, it is quite straightforward to establish the weak convergence result formulated in ({\sf B}); see, e.g., \cite[Section 3.2]{BolSabTeb14}.
-However, due to the potential non-descent nature of the algorithmic scheme $\mathcal A$, it is unlikely to establish such a sufficient decrease property.
-Instead, based on the approximate descent property ({\sf A}), one can follow a more elementary analysis to prove weak convergence results via properly invoking diminishing step sizes.
-Such a strategy allows to avoid the ubiquitous sufficient decrease property.
+However, due to the potential non-descent nature of the algorithmic scheme $\mathcal A$, it is unlikely to find such a sufficient decrease condition for $\mathcal A$ in general.
+Instead, based on the approximate descent property in ({\sf A}), a more elementary analysis can be applied to prove weak convergence results via properly invoking the diminishing step sizes.
+Such a strategy allows to avoid the typical sufficient decrease condition.

 Upon showing the weak convergence result, it is possible to infer several standard conclusions about the set of accumulation points and to derive a uniformized version of the KL inequality.